 New Zealand Landscape Photography Prints by Stephen Milner

-Maori legends speak of Mount Taranaki (previously known as Pukeonaki) as standing closer to other North Island volcanos called Ruapehu, Tongariro and Pihanga in Tongariro Nation Park.
+Maori legends speak of Taranaki (previously known as Pukeonaki) as standing closer to other North Island volcanos called Ruapehu, Tongariro and Pihanga in Tongariro Nation Park.
 Pukeonaki was married to Ruapehu.
 Whilst Pukeonaki was away hunting, Ruapehu was wooed by the masculine Tongariro.
-When Pukeonaki returned, he and Tongariro fought over Ruapehu.
-But, Tongariro was the strongest and defeated Pukeonaki.
+When Pukeonaki returned, he and Tongariro fought over Ruapehu but, Tongariro was the strongest and defeated Pukeonaki.
 Pukeonaki fled west to the west coast, carved the Whanganui River on the way, and found new love with the Pouākai range.

-Buy your Tongagirio Delight New Zealand landscape photography print and add this warm volcanic scene to your wall space.
+Buy your Taranaki Tarn New Zealand landscape photography artwork and add this elegant black and white scene to your wall space.

-Stephen's New Zealand landscape photography prints will elevate your wall space.
+Stephen's New Zealand landscape photography artwork will elevate your wall space.